 Note: the scheduled task comes installed with Windows 10; you do not need to add it, but you can trigger it manually yourself.
 See the links in the troubleshooting section for more info on this.

-Note: An additional user sign in may be required to get an Azure AD primary refresh token (PRT)
+Note: An additional user sign in may be required to get an Entra ID primary refresh token (PRT)

 Line of Sight Connectivity to NETID AD

-If your computer is off the UW network, you’ll need to get it connected via a VPN prior to user sign-in to trigger AAD device registration.
+If your computer is off the UW network, you’ll need to get it connected via a VPN prior to user sign-in to trigger Entra ID device registration.
 Please read our document about that.

 Verify and Troubleshoot Hybrid Join